-- Describe what a Block Pattern is
+- Describe what a Block Pattern is.

-- Use the inserter and search for patterns
+- Use the Inserter and search for patterns.

-- Modify a block pattern for use on a site
+- Modify a block pattern for use on a site.

 - How will Block Patterns be able to assist you in your design process?

-Hi, and welcome to Learn WordPress, I am Wes Theron.
-Let’s have a closer look at using Block Patterns.
-Block Patterns might just become one of your favourite new tools within WordPress.
-You will have access to adding premade designs directly into your site.
-Block Patterns are basically layouts of grouped blocks ready for the picking.
-It will essentially save you time, but also enhance creativity and design.
+But what are patterns?
+Block patterns are pre-made designs or layouts of grouped blocks that are available to modify and change to meet your needs.
+It will essentially save you time but also enhance creativity and design.
 Instead of nesting and grouping blocks together, patterns have already done that for you.
-And in one click, you will have access to beautiful and functional layouts, from testimonials, headers, galleries, and more.
+In one click, you will have access to beautiful and functional layouts from calls to actions, headers, columns, galleries, and more.